Pr3zi/mpb-framework/README.md

 MIT — see [`LICENSE`](LICENSE).

 ## Maintainers
-- Przemek Rochon www.przemekrochon.pl kontakt@przemekrochon.pl
+- Created by Przemek Rochon www.przemekrochon.pl kontakt@przemekrochon.pl
-- Apollo Martz
+- Based on the MPB Framework presented by Apollo Martz

 ---